quantum-journal/quantum-journal/README.md

 and version 1.3c or later is part of all distributions of LaTeX version 2005/12/01 or later.

-[comment]: # (To submit to the overleaf galary: push, open the project, go to Journals and Services and click Submit to Overleaf Gallery.
+[comment]: # (To submit to the overleaf gallery: push, open the project, go to Journals and Services and click Submit to Overleaf Gallery.
 To submit to sharelatex: write them an email)